canjs/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

 going to code our model as if we were.
 How can this possibly work?
-CanJS provides a handy utility, `can.fixture`, that we can use to easily mimic the functionality of connecting to a server. `can.fixture` intercepts an AJAX request and simulates the response with a file or a function.
+CanJS provides a handy utility, `can.fixture`, that we can use to easily mimic the functionality of connecting to a server. `can.fixture` intercepts an AJAX request and simulates a server response with a file or a function.
 You can use `can.fixture` to develop JavaScript independently of backend services.